 Selecting the Nth in Order

-The <sequenceNumber> element may be constrained to select the Nth item in order by value or date.
-If for example, you are interested in the second highest value of an observation, you would set the value attribute of <sequenceNumber> to 2 inside the <entry> or act relationship.
+The <sequenceNumber> element may be constrained to select the Nth item in order by value (using MIN or MAX) or by date (using PAST, FIRST, RECENT, LAST or NEXT).
+If for example, you are interested in the second highest value of an observation, you would set the value attribute of <sequenceNumber> to 2 inside the <entry> or act relationship, and specify MAX as the subsetCode.
+If instead you were interested in the second occurrence of a past event, you would still set <sequenceNumber> to 2, but use the subsetCode of PAST.

 Summary Events